Experimental search for electric dipole moments of light radioactive nuclei: Methodology

 Using the frozen-spin trap developed for the muon EDM search~\cite{Adelmann2025} we will demonstrate the feasibility using single charged ions.
 The nominal orbit radius in the experiment is fixed to \SI{30}{mm} and the maximum achievable electric field is of the order of \SI{2}{MV/m}~\cite{Hume2024}.
 The solenoid can produce fields of up to \SI{5}{T}, however, longitudinal beam injection requires shielding of the fringe fields.
 Magnetic fields up to about \SI{1}{T} can be shielded with steel or iron, while stronger fields necessitate superconducting channels.
 To simplify a proof-of-concept experiment, operation at lower fields is preferable.

 Figure~\ref{fig:_figures_sensitivity_li8} shows the estimated daily sensitivity to the EDM of $^8$Li$^+$ as a function of the key parameters: applied electric and magnetic fields, beam kinetic energy, and orbit radius inside the ion trap.
-In the non-relativistic approximation, applicable for the discussed energy scale where $\left(\gamma-1\right) < \num{5e-6}$, the relationship between the frozen-spin field, the orbit radius, and the electric field is
+In the non-relativistic approximation, applicable for the discussed energy scale where $\left(\gamma-1\right) < \num{5e-6}$, the relationship between the magnitude of the frozen-spin field, the orbit radius, and the magnetic field is

 The required kinetic energy for this condition is

 Note that, from Eq.~\eqref{eq:magnetic_anomaly}, it follows that $q(a+1)$ is approximately constant for a given isotope.
 Consequently, the required electric field scales linearly with the magnetic anomaly $a$, while remaining independent of the ion’s charge state.
 As a result, the kinetic energy also remains unaffected by the charge state.